hatsunearu/CircleHDL/README.md

 this project to go anywhere close to major adoption.
 But it's cool, and I think it's cool, I hope you do too, and I hope you like what I make.

-## Name

-I can't come up with a good name, so I called it meme because this analog HDLs are a meme.
-Hopefully I'll come up with a better name soon and rename this repo before people start making links to hatsunearu/meme.

 ## Long Term Goals

 * Transpile to SPICE netlists